-4.12.15 January 18, 2007 ACT Meeting
+4.10.15 January 18, 2007 ACT Meeting

 The eleventh ACT meeting was held on January 18, 2007.
 The Project Team provided the ACT with a summary of public and local government involvement.
-The community of Minturn had a small community meeting and stated they supported Alternative 1, which was the farthest from their community (refer to Section 4.5.1, page 4-5 for additional information).
+The community of Minturn had a small community meeting and stated they supported Alternative 1, which was the farthest from their community (refer to Section 4.3.1, page 4-7).
 A crossover from Alternative 2 to Alternative 1 was presented to the ACT, and it was noted by the Project Team that impacts had not yet been quantified for it, however, if it were used, Alternative 2 would avoid the communities of Free State and Minturn.